ryan-isaac/Flask-REST_APIs/README.md

     $> pip install Flask-JWT #json web token (we will encode the data)

-Note: the venv folder where the virtual environment is installed must be in the same folder where the database exists ("data.db") in order to have it accessed by app.py file.
+Note: the venv folder where the virtual environment is installed, must be in the same folder where the database exists ("data.db") to allow it to be accessed by app.py.